Fall Brawl '98: War Games: Event

-Prior to the match between Rick Steiner and Scott Steiner, WCW commissioner J. J. Dillon warned Scott that he would be permanently banned from WCW had he refused to wrestle against his brother in any way.
+Prior to the match between Rick Steiner and Scott Steiner, WCW commissioner J. J. Dillon warned Scott that he would be permanently banned from WCW had he refused to wrestle against his brother in any way, even via no-show or forfeit.
 The match ended in a no-contest after Buff Bagwell pretended to re-injure his neck.
 As per a prematch stipulation, Saturn's victory freed The Flock from Raven's control; if Saturn had lost, he would have had to become Raven's servant.
 Chris Kanyon was also handcuffed to the ring.
 During the match, Kidman interfered on Saturn's behalf.
 In the WarGames Match Diamond Dallas Page pinned Stevie Ray after a Diamond Cutter.
 For the first time ever in a WarGames match, pinfalls were allowed.
 As a result of Page getting the pinfall victory; Page earned a shot at the WCW World Heavyweight Championship at Halloween Havoc.

 A match between The Giant and Meng was advertised on WCW.com, but did not take place.
 WCW.com also advertised a Juventud Guerrera vs. Kaz Hayashi match, but it was announced that the match would actually be Guerrera vs. Silver King the night before the pay-per-view on WCW Saturday Night.

 The match between Curt Hennig and Dean Malenko, while heavily built in storylines, was not advertised ahead of time.

+During the match between The British Bulldog and Jim Neidhart against Disco Inferno and Alex Wright, Bulldog severely injured his back on a trap door installed in the ring for The Ultimate Warrior's entrance later in the show.
+Although it has been claimed that WCW wrestlers were not informed of the trapdoor prior to the show, Disco Inferno has disputed this version of events and has said that wrestlers were made aware of the trapdoor in the afternoon before the PPV.